elmaliturtam294/cs2-triggerbot/README.md

 ### Option 2: Download Pre-Built Executable

-Alternatively, download the ready-to-use executable from the [Releases](https://github.com/jesewe/cs2-triggerbot/releases) page.
-Download the latest version and run the executable directly.

 **Note:** This project requires Python version >= 3.8 and < 3.12.5.

 ## Configuration

-The `config.json` file is automatically generated in the directory `%LOCALAPPDATA%\Requests\ItsJesewe\` on the first run.
+The `config.json` file is automatically generated in the directory `%LOCALAPPDATA%\Requests\ItsS8B4\` on the first run.
 You can modify the `TriggerKey` in this file or via the GUI.

 Example `config.json`: